HTL3R-DA-24-25/Fenrir/documents/Buch/text/aufbau_klaeranlage.typ

 === Steuerungstechnik

 Im Vergleich zu den anderen zwei Zellen wird in dieser eine Software-#htl3r.short[sps] eingesetzt: Die OpenPLC v3.
 Diese läuft auf einem Raspberry Pi 4 Mikrocomputer.

+OpenPLC is an open-source Programmable Logic Controller that is based on an easy to use software.
+It is the first fully functional standardized open source PLC, both in software and in hardware.
+The OpenPLC project was created in accordance with the IEC 61131-3 standard, which defines the basic software architecture and programming languages for PLCs.
+OpenPLC is mainly used on industrial and home automation, internet of things and SCADA research @openplc-overview.

 Aktorik:
 - Gartenpumpe mit 800L/h Durchsatz (mit eigenem 12V Relais)